fasterize/node-statsd-profiler/README.md

 node-statsd-profiler
 ====================

-It's basically `node-statsd` but with strong power.
+It's a `node-statsd` library for people for whom clean code is important.

 #initialization